Here’s the problem with media monitoring and analysis: it can become a slow-moving giant. Let us explain.

 First, find a media monitoring and social listening tool you can trust, like Mentionlytics.
-Then, sign up to create customized reports and have a free trial of the platform.
+Then, sign up for a free trial and create customized reports or use ready-to-use templates on the platform.

 You can build a fully tailor-made media monitoring analysis report, with automatically generated data insights that will inform — and impress — your clients and team!

 Now, you know all the basics to start creating media monitoring analysis reports.
 Just keep in mind these simple tips: